jcgras/adventureTravel/index.md

 > Redux handles the entire application data flow within a single container while the previous state persists as well.

 As an important part of our architecture, we include Redux for application status management.
-With Redux we can have one place for all application statuses ("Single source of truth"), that includes all application data (like bookings, bookmarks) but also temporary statuses like search results, search history or popular destinations.
+With Redux we can have one application state as a global state ("Single source of truth"), that includes all application data -like bookings and bookmarks- but also temporary states like search results, search history or popular destinations.

 | ![Image](/images/redux_states.png) |
 |:--:|